JasonRillera/google-docs/README.md

 # Google Docs Clone | [Live Demo](https://google-docs-2cmyd0g6c-jasonrillera.vercel.app/)

-**Online Word Processor app using:**
+**Online Word Processor app**

-- Next JS
+- Reengineered a fully responsive document authoring tool using the Next JS framework for a dynamic production build
-- Rich Text Editor
+- Utilized NextAuth to enhance user security and data protections
-- Tailwind CSS
+- Implemented a third party API (React Draft Wysiwyg) to integrate a Rich Text Editor and
-- Firebase
+- Deployed app through Vercel for enhanced scalability for a seamless UX
-- Vercel
+- Utilized the maintainability of Tailwind CSS for an adaptable and mobile first design

 ![Google Docs Medium Gif](GoogleDocsGif.gif)